Grange Academy, Kempston

 In October 2009, Bedford Borough Council launched a consultation on the future of special education provision in the borough.
 The consultation included options to merge Grange School with the nearby Ridgeway School on the Ridgeway site.
-Another proposal involved merging the two schools with St John's School to create one special school for the whole of the Borough of Bedford.
-In January 2010, Bedford Borough Council confirmed its intention to merge Grange School and Ridgeway School on the Ridgeway site in the next few years.
-A new combined school would be rebuilt to accommodate the broader range of pupils that are planned to attend.
+Another proposal considered merging the two schools with St John's School to create a single special school for the entire Borough of Bedford.
+In January 2010, Bedford Borough Council confirmed its intention to merge Grange School and Ridgeway School on the Ridgeway site in the coming years.
+The new combined school would be rebuilt to accommodate the broader range of pupils expected to attend.

 However, in May 2012, Grange School submitted an application to become an academy.
-The application was successful, and the school converted to academy status in March 2013 and was renamed Grange Academy.
-The school is now independent of Bedford Borough Council control, which will affect the plans for the merger.
+The application was successful, and the school converted to academy status in March 2013, being renamed Grange Academy.
+The school is now independent of Bedford Borough Council control, which will impact plans for the merger.